fsquillace/junest/README.md

 Access to environment
 ---------------------

-By default, JuNest run via the Linux namespaces (aka `ns`) as the backend program.
+JuNest uses the Linux namespaces (aka `ns`) as the default backend program.
 To access via `ns` just type:

 ```sh
 junest